Race Regulations

 The results of these events shall be reference of qualification for UCI Grand Fond World Championships.

 Also this event provides Hokkaido Cycling Federation (HCF) ranking points.
 Furthermore, other points will be awarded as follows besides the UGFWS rankings.
-For Road Race events, HCF race points are A150 points and for Time Trial events, HCF race points are D80 points.
+For Road Race events, HCF race points are A150 points.

 The categories of events organized as UGFWS events are: